C

 Tax Summary

-Texas has no state income tax or capital gains tax on cryptocurrency.
-Only federal taxes apply to crypto gains and income.
-Texas is crypto-friendly with mining incentives.
+Texas has no state personal income tax.
+Cryptocurrency capital gains and income face no state taxation.
+Only federal taxes apply to Texas residents.

 Quick facts for Texas, United States